cosmicdreams/drupal-storybook/README.md

 ### Starting from scratch

-You'll a working Drupal site, so here's what you would run if you are just checking out this repository
+You'll want a working Drupal site, so here's what you would run if you are just checking out this repository

 1. DDEV: `ddev start`
 2. Composer:  `ddev composer i`